 Another category of entertainment in which Peacock will be strong is Latino programming.

-The initial video library of Peacock is light on original programming, with these scheduled for availability in 2021.
-However, a large section of the platform’s library will be available for free.
+The initial video library of Peacock is light on original programming, however, a large section of the platform’s library will be available for free.

 How to access Peacock

 Peacock will be available on the set-top boxes provided by cable TV providers, most notably the Xfinity X1 system and the Comcast Flex streaming system.
 These Comcast customers are getting access to the Peacock service three months before everyone else in America.
 The free version of Peacock has a limit on the library, with much of the good stuff reserved for subscribers to the paid service.
 However, Xfinity subscribers get that paid version for free.

 As Peacock hasn’t fully launched to the general public, it is still not clear exactly which types of devices the service will run over.
 Peacock publicists say that the library will stream over its website and also be available through mobile apps and well known set-top boxes.

 It is a safe bet to expect the apps will be available for Android devices, which should include Kindle Fire tables and iOS devices, such as iPhones and iPads.
 Android-based set-top boxes and the Apple TV set-top box system can also be expected to facilitate transfers of Peacock from the internet to TV sets.

 Peacock will only be available for access to viewers who are physically located in the USA.
 Even subscribers to the paid versions of the service will lose access when they are abroad.